Metakira/starter-hugo-academic/content/post/bionics-geophilosophy-and-computational-designers/index.md

 ### India and the Global south as a treasure trove

 If we cut out and examine the scope and measure of Indian design, it is truly a disgrace.
 Scores of industry leaders and professionals without a spine bend their backs in servitude to the white man (and recently, the yellow man), their deep trust in the promise of Western individualism.
 Yet as we hear harkening calls for "decolonization" and \
-"sustainability", one wonders whether these industry stalwarts would drop the mask as admit a sombre truth that , if we compare analagous homegrown approaches in countries like Japan, ***till date, there has been no such thing as "Indian design"?***
+"sustainability", one wonders whether these industry stalwarts would drop the mask as admit a sombre truth that , if we compare analogous homegrown approaches in countries like Japan, ***till date, there has been no such thing as "Indian design"?***

 No, I mean this fully when I say it, even if it earns me a target on my forehead.
-It's time to call a spade a spade and firmly reject any notion that this bourgeosie bootlicking activity we call "Indian design" is not even close to it in idea or method, but instead a outdated tradition that honours  a bygone age that bears no relevance to the massive problems that concern us today.
+It's time to call a spade a spade and firmly reject any notion that this bourgeosie bootlicking activity we call "Indian design" is not even close to it in idea or method, but instead a outdated tradition that honors  a bygone age that bears no relevance to the massive problems that concern us today.

 But there is hope in the very fact that India, and many countries in the global South, have always been in some shape or form "geophilosophical", in the notion that Indian thought has traditionally not been called philosophy ("love of wisdom") but *Darshan Shastra ("the art of direct inference from observation").*